StevenUS/photo-dedupe/readme.md

 ```

 ## Ensure to_delete dir doesn't have unique files within
-First folder is folder that should be free of originals
+First directory is directory that should be free of originals
 ```shell
 ./verify_all_duplicate.sh /Volumes/external/to_delete /Volumes/external/moved_photos > verify_out.txt
 ```